Geosyntec/StormPiper/docs/md/6_prioritization.md

 ## Downloading Prioritization Results

 To understand the breakdown of attributes and weights from the prioritization module, download the results by clicking on the *Export* button.
-This will download a .CSV file listing subgoals, criteria, weights, direction of criteria (wether a criteria should be minimized or maximized), as well as the criterion-specific results.
+This will download a .CSV file listing subgoals, criteria, weights, direction of criteria (whether a criterion should be minimized or maximized), as well as the criterion-specific results.